By Brian Hymas | Born in Boise, Raised in Meridian | Treasure Valley Real Estate Agent

 Frequently Asked Questions

-Is Meridian Idaho a suburb of Boise?Yes — but Meridian has grown into its own self-sustaining city of 130,000 people with its own hospitals, shopping centers, employment centers, and schools.
-It functions independently even though it’s adjacent to Boise.
+Yes — but Meridian has grown into its own self-sustaining city of 130,000+ people with its own hospitals (two St. Luke’s campuses), major shopping centers, employment corridors, and school district.
+Most people who move to Meridian never feel like they’re living “next to” Boise.
+Meridian functions independently even though it shares a border.

-What is the difference between Boise and Meridian?Boise has the river, the Greenbelt, downtown walkability, older homes, and more variety.
-Meridian has newer construction, the grid system, stronger school ratings, and more self-contained suburban amenities.
-Most relocating families choose Meridian for lifestyle reasons; people prioritizing walkability and character often choose Boise.
+Boise has the river, the Greenbelt, downtown walkability, older homes with character, and more dining and cultural variety.
+Meridian has newer construction, the one-mile grid system, stronger school ratings across more schools, and a more self-contained suburban community.
+Most relocating families choose Meridian for practical reasons; people prioritizing walkability, the river, or neighborhood character often choose Boise.

 Let’s Find the Right Fit for You